 I had been planning this project for years: I would adopt a puppy, film every single thing I did with said puppy, and turn that footage into a big ol’ online course that would teach the entire puppy raising process.

 My dream breed for this project?
 A Belgian malinois.
-I didn’t think I’d actually get one, though; for a few reasons, I preferred to adopt a shelter puppy, and mals are not exactly common in shelters.
-I figured I’d end up with some adorable, sporty little mixed breed.
-Which was cool with me.
+I didn’t think I’d actually get one, though; for a few reasons, I preferred to adopt a shelter puppy, and mals are not exactly common in shelters (or at least they weren’t at the time.
+These days the shelters are full of ’em).

 But one day, I was browsing a local shelter’s online pet listings.
-To my shock and amazement, they had a whole litter of purebred-or-very-close-to-purebred malinois puppies!
+To my shock and amazement, they had a whole litter of purebred malinois puppies!
+Sixteen weeks old.
 We immediately went to go check them out.

 Long story short, by the time we got there, there was one puppy left.
 The shelter worker placed this tiny little angel of a baby malinois in my lap.